Inflation -- who cares? Monetary Policy in Times of Low Attention: Introduction

+Another instrument to mitigate the drawbacks of limited attention are negative interest rate policies.
+Allowing for negative interest rates up to $-0.5\%$ (annualized) lowers the necessary increase in the optimal inflation target.
+As attention declines, however, the effectiveness of negative interest rate policies decreases and the optimal increase in the inflation target is close to the one without negative rates.

+\paragraph{Related literature.} \cite{bracha2023inflation} show that attention to inflation increases, when inflation increases.
+Using Google search data, \cite{korenok2022inflation} find that people's attention to inflation increases with inflation only after inflation exceeds a threshold of around 2-4\%. \cite{cavallo2017inflation} and \cite{weber2023tell} use randomized information treatments and show that attention of households and firms is higher in times of high inflation. \cite{link2023attention} also find that attention to inflation is higher in times of high and volatile inflation.
+My key contribution relative to these papers is that I provide estimates of attention in a way that directly maps into otherwise standard macroeconomic models.

-Related to the empirical part of the present paper is \citet{jorgensen2019anchored} who show that inflation expectations have become more anchored over the last decades.
-Attention is inversely related to anchoring of expectations, but attention is concerned with short-run expectations whereas anchoring usually refers to the stabilization of long-run expectations.
-I complement their empirical analysis in several dimensions.
-First, I allow the persistence of perceived inflation to change over time and do not restrict it to follow a random walk.
-Second, I show that not only aggregate professional forecasters' expectations have become more anchored, but also consider individual-specific expectations, as well as consensus expectations from consumers.
-Overall, my paper aligns with their empirical findings and offers insights in how stabilized expectations matter when nominal interest rates are constrained by a lower-bound constraint and what this implies for optimal monetary policy.
+The empirical part of this paper is related to recent findings in \citet{jorgensen2019anchored} who show that inflation expectations have become more anchored over the last decades.\footnote{Similarly, \citet{gati2020monetary} documents that anchoring of long-run inflation expectations is time varying and has substantially increased recently.} My measure of attention is inversely related to their definition of anchoring, but attention is concerned with short-run expectations whereas anchoring usually refers to the stabilization of long-run expectations.
+I complement their empirical analysis along several dimensions which I detail more closely in the empirical Section \ref{sec:data}.
+Additionally, I offer new insights in how stabilized expectations matter when nominal interest rates are constrained by a lower-bound constraint and what this implies for optimal monetary policy.